Ergonomic Works

 Taking Photos for Your Remote Ergonomic Evaluation

-To get the most accurate remote ergonomic evaluation, your ergonomist will need clear, well-lit photos of your workstation from specific angles.
-Follow these steps to ensure you capture all the necessary details.
+To achieve the most accurate remote ergonomic evaluation, your ergonomist will require clear, well-lit photos of your workstation from specific angles.
+Follow these steps to ensure you capture all the necessary details for an effective workstation evaluation.

 What You'll Need